Oloqq/crocheteer/docs/Draft.md

 # Intro
-Amongst many handcrafting hobbies, there is crocheting.
-Crocheting involves weaving a yarn stitch by stitch to create a piece of fabric.
+Crocheting is a manual craft that involves weaving a yarn stitch by stitch to create a piece of fabric.
 The craft is commonly confused with knitting, although the techniques are vastly different.

 ![alt text](images/image-4.png)
 https://www.thesprucecrafts.com/differences-between-knitting-and-crochet-4077447